axioned/handbook/src/content/docs/Playbook/nominating-mvp.md

 ### Nominating for MVP Awards

 - Nominators must explain observed behavior traits related to core values, not just list the values.
-- Avoid duplicate nominations within the past 2 months.
-- Aim for a maximum of 4 MVP awards per month; re-evaluate criteria if exceeded.
+- Aim for a maximum of 2 MVP awards per month.
-- Limit each project to 2 nominations.
+- It is okay to not have a nominiation in a particular month (don't force it).
 - When any MVP nomination is published or announced the below approach and content is preferred.
-This also means the nominator(s) need to provide a compelling story - for other Axioned team members to see - that gives further explanation re: why this person is being awarded.
-This also helps the person being awarded understand exactly what they did that drove their award.
+  - This also means the nominator(s) need to provide a compelling story - for other Axioned team members to see - that gives further explanation re: why this person is being awarded.
+  - This also helps the person being awarded understand exactly what they did that drove their award.

 #### Sample nomination format